thecyberpreacher/cloud-project/Azure/README.md

 ## Getting Started

 To get started with any of these security projects, click on the respective links to access the detailed documentation and tutorials.
 Secure your cloud environment with Azure!

+## Contributing

+We welcome contributions from the community.
+If you have a project or improvement to share, please submit a pull request.

+---

+Thank you for visiting our Azure Cloud Security Projects repository.
+We hope you find these resources helpful in securing your Azure environment.